radiantlogic-v8/documentation-new/documentation/configuration/identity-views/joins.md

  ![Edit Join Profile](Media/edit-join-profile.jpg)

 When editing the join, you can modify the secondary object, the attributes retrieved from the secondary object, computed attributes used in the join, and more advanced settings related to the primary object and join type.
+Joins can also be deactivated and/or deleted from the join configuration panel.

 ### Secondary Object